 - Kids Play Matchmaker: The film begins when the elder Hansen kids set up their mom on a date so they can sneak out of the house despite being grounded.

 - Man of Wealth and Taste: Dimitri, understandable considering his Dracula like style.

 - Mysterious Past: Taylor's vampire hunter friend Van Helsing.

 - Our Vampires Are Different: The writers do stick with traditional vampire ideals, to be fair, but this one isn't as violent or bloodthirsty as other famous vampires.

-- Shout-Out: To vampire movies, of course.
+- Shout-Out: To vampire films, of course.

 - Wall Crawl: Or Wall Walk in this case as Dimtri does this to get back into a club he was thrown out of.